aws/aws-database-encryption-sdk-dynamodb/specification/beacons/dynamodb-beacons.md

  * transformScanOutput MUST return an ScanOutput object.
  * The ScanInput object MUST be assumed to be the original ScanInput object, and not the result of a [transformScanInput](#transformscaninput) call.
- * transformScanOutput MUST remove any records for which the original QueryInput does not match, that is, if the original FilterExpression included `Src EQ "foo"` (where `Src` is a [source field](#definitions)) then this operation must remove any record in which the  `Src` field contains something other than "foo".
+ * transformScanOutput MUST remove any items for which the original QueryInput does not match, that is, if the original FilterExpression included `Src EQ "foo"` (where `Src` is a [source field](#definitions)) then this operation must remove any item in which the `Src` attribute contains something other than "foo".
- * transformScanOutput MUST return all records that match the original ScanInput.
+ * transformScanOutput MUST return all items that match the original ScanInput.

 ## Helpers